Fall & Spring Semester Physical Theatre Program

 page for complete details on all program costs.

 In the spirit of the actor-creator, this semester provides ensemble-based physical theatre training with an intense focus on movement/body work, vocal techniques and Italian language.
-Students will learn new approaches to performance through their encounter with Commedia dell’Arte, interwoven with mask-making and other related performance topics.
+Students will learn new approaches to performance through their encounter with teachers and artists from various contemporary performance fields, and from Commedia dell’Arte, interwoven with mask-making and other related performance topics.

-Students will be guest artists in residence during a working excursion to Milan, participating in a professional-level workshop with Accademia faculty.
+Students will be guest artists in residence during a study tour in Ljubljana, Slovenia, participating in a professional-level workshop with Accademia faculty.
 Students will have the opportunity to see professional performances, as well as present their own work generated during the semester both in-house and locally, as assessed by the faculty.

 Over the course of the semester, students will meet 3 to 4 times a week for voice and movement work enhanced by guest artist offerings, an intensive block of commedia dell'arte and ending in a two-week intensive workshop.
-Throughout the semester students will reflect on the nature of their class work through a philosophical lens in the academic seminar the Philosophy of Art and Performance.
+Throughout the semester students will reflect on the nature of their class work through a philosophical lens in the academic seminar the Philosophy of Art and Performance and the addition of the Introduction to Contemporary Performance Theory module including lectures and screenings.